Kathy Castor: Iraq War

+Israel-Palestine

+Castor voted to provide Israel with support following the October 7 attacks.

 LGBT rights

 Castor supports same-sex marriage.
 In 2005, she was the lone Hillsborough County commissioner to vote against a resolution to ban gay pride activities and events.
 In 2013, the Hillsborough County Commission unanimously reversed its position on the ban.

 In 2013, Castor filed an amicus brief in support of the Supreme Court striking down Section 3 of the Defense of Marriage Act (DOMA) and applauded the Court when it did so later that year.

-In both 2019 and 2021, Castor co-sponsored and voted for the Equality Act, which would amend the Civil Rights Act to "prohibit discrimination on the basis of sex, sexual orientation, gender identity, or pregnancy, childbirth, or a related medical condition of an individual, as well as because of sex-based stereotypes."
+In both 2019 and 2021, Castor co-sponsored and voted for the Equality Act, which would amend the Civil Rights Act of 1964 to "prohibit discrimination on the basis of sex, sexual orientation, gender identity, or pregnancy, childbirth, or a related medical condition of an individual, as well as because of sex-based stereotypes."

 U.S.–Cuba relations

 Castor supports normalizing relations between the United States and Cuba.
 She visited Cuba in April 2013.